skienzmatishun/rippreport/content/p/stepping-up/index.md

 ---
-title: "STEPPING UP"
+title: STEPPING UP
 date: 2019-01-30
-thumbnail: "img/stepping-up.jpg"
+thumbnail: img/stepping-up.jpg
 categories:
 - wonderful-wednesday
 tags:
 - bp
 - daphne
 - elliott
 - gas-tax
 - haygood
 - kennon
 - orange-beach
 authors:
 - ripp-report
+alttags: "Fairhope Municipal Pier fountain: a view highlighting the city’s positive financial outlook in The Ripp Reports 2019 Stat..."
 ---
 I do not want the Ripp Report readers thinking I am getting soft for complimenting some of the Baldwin County Mayors, but they deserve it.
 Fairhope definitely is on the right track and may be debt free by 2020.

 ## STATE OF THE CITY – 2019